Tamsin Stuart Art

 Framed acrylic on canvas panel

-But I do appreciate drawing is a fundamental part of all art and so it demands attention.
+But I appreciate it is a fundamental part of all art and over the years have tried to do it regularly to get better.

-And so I had a play with one of my figure drawing exercises.
+Had a play around with one of my figure drawing exercises.

-The guy who modelled this said: 'The form feels primal and totemic, which makes the gesture of fear appear timeless and universal.'
+The guy in the ref image I used gave me some feedback: 'The form feels primal and totemic, which makes the gesture of fear appear timeless and universal.'

 Natalie